L2Fizzle/L2Fizzle/README.md

 # Hi, I'm Faisal 👋

 Computer Science Student at the University of Alberta.
-Currently focused on building strong software engineering fundamentals, and have a strong interest in AI
+I'm currently focused on building strong software engineering fundamentals, and I have a strong interest in AI.

 ## Current Focus
   - Developing Python skills